SyedGhufranHassan/student-gradebook/README.md

 - 📋 List all students with their grades
 - ❌ Delete a student record by name
 - 🌐 RESTful API with clean routing using Go-Chi
+- 🛡️ Proper validation for student name and grades
+- 🧠 Grade parsing function (`ParseGrades`) included in logic

 ---